Northwest-content/flutter_m5_collection_lists/01_collection_lists/03_List.md

-The most common collection in nearly every programming language is the array or ordered group of objects [1] [dart.dev](https://dart.dev/).
+The most common collection in nearly every programming language is the array or ordered group of objects, which in our current lovely language is known as `List`.
+[1] [dart.dev](https://dart.dev/).

-7. **List** can hold a collection of variables inside it, and these variables should be the same type.
-In the movie app, we will need two lists.
-One will hold the names of our movies, and the other one is for image paths inside the **assets** folder.
-Right now, we will create a list of movies that holds the names of the movies; later we will create the other list for the images.
-Replace `// TODO: #2 Create movies list ` with
+**List** can hold a collection of objects inside it, and these objects should be the same type.

+In the movie app, we need two lists: one for holding the movie's names, and the other for images paths inside the **assets** folder.
+Right now, we will create a `List` of movies that holds the movie's names; Later, we will create the other `List` for the images.

+6. Replace `// TODO: #2 Create movies list` with the code below:

 ```dart
  List movies = [